by Roland Finch

 There is not yet a ‘one-click’ creation of a tender summary sheet from NBS Chorus.
 However, the video below shows how to generate a tender summary sheet in Microsoft Excel in a few minutes.

-Create a tender summary sheet from a Chorus specification in two minutes
+Create a tender summary sheet from a Chorus specification in just a few minutes

 Preparing pricing documents for tendering, and then managing these costs for projects of a simple nature that do not need a bill of quantities, is something we would like to give further focus to in NBS Chorus.
 If you have any feedback, please join the conversation in our NBS Chorus discussion forum.